pyushkevich/mold_helper/docs/source/mold7T.rst

       mold_helper.sh make_reference_mold 0.4

-4. Running this command will generate an image `reference_mold.nii.gz` in your working folder.
+4. Running this command will generate an image :code:`reference_mold.nii.gz` in your working folder.
 Open this image in ITK-SNAP.

 Step 4.
 Position the Specimen in the Mold
 -----------------------------------------